kmheckel/Q-S5/scratch_math.md

 p[n] = \sigma(k_1\textbf{u}[n]) \odot sin(k_2\textbf{u}[n])
 $$

 Where $k_1$ governs the probabilities around the threshold and $k_2$  is a tunable refractory parameter.
+Likely scenario is $k_1$ is very large, and $k_2$ is a multiple of $2\pi$ to allow for the probable spiking regions to align with multiples of the firing threshold.

 $$
 \textbf{s}[n] = Bernoulli(p[n])